AlejandroFabianCampos/tictactoeMultiplayer/readme.md

+### Created and mantained by Alejandro Fabian Campos.
+Contact: camposalejandrofabian@gmail.com .

-This is a personal project created with the purpose of practicing the integration of websockets (with socket.io specifically) in a Full Stack environment.
+#### This is a personal project created with the purpose of practicing the integration of websockets (with socket.io specifically) in a Full Stack environment.

-**NOTE: this is a work in progress and isn't a full implementation yet, as of 2020-02-09 the username asociation and create table systems are working.**
+#### **NOTE: this is a work in progress and isn't a full implementation yet, as of 2020-02-09 the username asociation and create table systems are working.**

-The steps to launch it locally would be:
+##### The steps to launch it locally would be:

 Open a terminal (I assume you have installed Node@12~ with NPM, and git, also have nodemon installed globally (if you don't have it  you can run `npm install nodemon -g`).